 A scholar-activist research approach in which community members, activists, and scholars work together to create knowledge and social change simultaneously.
 It is informed by the belief that those most impacted by research should participate and take the lead in the research process, from framing the questions, design, methods, and modes of analysis to implementing and evaluating it.
 The knowledge generated is meant to serve communities by enabling them to take action to address problems they face due to harmful and unequal social systems.
-PAR recognizes that not only traditionally recognized knowledge (scholarship generated by academic research) and in historically delegitimized knowledge arising from lived experience (such as knowledge generated within marginalized communities).
-Guiding principles in PAR are empowerment, collaboration, interrogating power relationships, and promoting social justice.
-[Sources: Participatory Action Research site, Cornish, Breton, Moreno-Tabarez, et al., 2023.]
+PAR recognizes not only traditionally recognized knowledge (scholarship generated by academic research) but also historically delegitimized knowledge arising from lived experience (such as knowledge generated within marginalized communities).